Crawling, Indexing, and Ranking

 Search engines do not simply find a page and place it in search results.
 Before a page can earn visibility, it usually needs to move through three connected stages: crawling, indexing, and ranking.

 Crawling is how search engines discover pages.
-Indexing is how they analyze and store those pages.
-Ranking is how they decide which pages should appear for a specific search query and in what order.
+Indexing is how they analyze, understand, and store eligible pages.
+Ranking is how they decide which indexed pages should appear for a specific search query and in what order.

 A page cannot rank if it is not indexed, and it usually cannot be indexed if it cannot be discovered, accessed, or understood.